maximebochon/tips/cli-audio.md

 &nbsp;

-Extract a part of an AAC audio file losslessly using [FFmpeg](https://ffmpeg.org/):
+:scissors: Extract a part of an AAC audio file losslessly using [FFmpeg](https://ffmpeg.org/):
 ```sh
 ffmpeg -i input.m4a -c:a copy -ss ${start} -t ${duration} part.m4a
 ffmpeg -i input.m4a -c:a copy -ss ${start} -to ${end} part.m4a